heart-gen/localQTL/docs/localqtl.rst

 are provided, enabling the flag stages haplotypes as contiguous tensors on the target device (GPU or CPU).
 Disable it if the additional memory pressure is a concern.

+The helper trio also mirrors tensorQTL's "tensor-friendly" outputs through the ``tensorqtl_flavor`` switch.
+Setting the flag to ``True`` swaps Parquet streaming for tensorQTL-compatible TSV/Parquet naming conventions and column layouts.

 CisMapper orchestration
 ~~~~~~~~~~~~~~~~~~~~~~~